Table of Contents

-Yes, but your payment will be subject to a late fee.
-To avoid paying a late fee, please mail your payment and have it postmarked by February 8.
+Yes, but prices increase on January 24th.
+To avoid paying the higher rate, please pay online or mail your payment and have it postmarked by January 24th.

 Yes.
-Spectators tickets will be sold at the door for $10.00 or in advance for $7.00 for general admission.
+Spectators tickets will be sold at the door for $15.00 or in advance for $10.00.
 Spectators who are full time Cal Poly students get in for free.

 Yes!
 Our competition is open to all amateur dancers.
 The only restriction is that you cannot be a professional dancer - someone who has declared that they are a professional or whose full time profession is teaching or performing dance.

 In the Newcomer and Bronze levels, you must do Bronze level syllabus moves; in Silver, you may do Bronze and Silver level syllabus moves; in Gold, you may do Bronze, Silver, or Gold level syllabus moves.
 Any published syllabus (Arthur Murray, Fred Astaire, DVIDA, ISTD, etc) is accepted for American style events.
 The ISTD syllabus is accepted for International Events.
 In Advanced, Open, and Nightclub events, there are no choreography restrictions.
 However, no lifts, drops, or aerials are allowed in any event.